-NRSA Programs: The NRSA program helps ensure that a diverse pool of highly trained scientists is available in adequate numbers and in appropriate research areas to carry out the nation's biomedical and behavioral research agenda.
+NRSA Programs: The NRSA program helps ensure that a pool of highly trained scientists is available in adequate numbers and in appropriate research areas to carry out the nation's biomedical and behavioral research agenda.
 NRSA fellowships are awarded as a result of national competition for research training in specified health-related areas.
 Certain specialized individual fellowships, such as the predoctoral fellowships (F31 and F30), postdoctoral fellowships (F32), senior fellowships (F33), and other institute-specific fellowship programs, are provided under this authority.

-Non-NRSA Programs: Fogarty International Center (FIC) and National Library of Medicine (NLM) also have unique funding authorities for fellowships that are not under the NRSA authority.
+Non-NRSA Programs: NIH Institutes and Centers also have unique funding authorities for fellowships that are not under the NRSA authority.
 Note that non-NRSA programs may have eligibility requirements, due dates, award provisions, and review criteria that differ from those of NRSA programs.
-Applicants should refer to their FOA.
+Applicants should refer to their NOFO.

 Reference Letters: Instructions for submitting the required reference letters for applicable programs are not contained in these application instructions.
 Instead, follow the instructions on NIH's Reference Letters page.
-Referees must submit reference letters through the eRA Commons by the application due date.
+Referees must submit reference letters through the eRA Commons by the application due date. eRA Commons credentials are not required to submit reference letters.